-Our Plan 2016 to 2021 plan is an evolution of the previous plan with its contents being updated to reflect changes.
-The format has been refreshed and the language reviewed by the Plain English Campaign for clarity.
-As a result, it is hoped that readers will find Our Plan 2016 to 2016 easier to understand and it will be another step forward in the Service improving its communications.
+- 7.1 Our Plan 2016 to 2021 plan is an evolution of the previous plan with its contents being updated to reflect changes.
+The format has been refreshed and the language accredited with the Crystal Mark for clarity by the Plain English Campaign.
+As a result, it is hoped that readers will find Our Plan 2016 to 2016 easier to understand and it will be another step forward in the Service improving its communications. - 7.2 The draft was considered by the Community Safety & Corporate Planning Committee at its last meeting when it was resolved to commend the Plan to the Authority for approval (Minute CSCP/ refers)